🎟️ Desert Magic | Aug 29 — Get Tickets & View Featured Chefs →Get Tickets →

 Cappy's Breakfast Cafe

+Cappy's Breakfast Café features a cozy, diner-style interior with soft beige walls, tile floors, and simple framed art and canvas.
+Red booths line the walls, while a wooden counter with black high-top chairs adds a casual seating option.
 The café is known for its hearty American breakfasts, with top-reviewed dishes including the chicken fried steak, eggs Benedict, and fluffy pancakes.
 Customers also rave about the hash browns and homemade biscuits and gravy, often described as comforting and generously portioned.
-Friendly service and consistently well-prepared meals make Cappy’s a dependable neighborhood go-to spot.
+Friendly service and consistently well-prepared meals make Cappy's a dependable neighborhood go-to spot.

-Cast Iron Baked Eggs (Photo courtesy of The Cup Cafe)
+The Deposition (Photo courtesy of Cup Cafe)

 Cup Cafe

 Cup Cafe at Hotel Congress in downtown Tucson offers a blend of historic charm and modern flair.
-The interior features large windows, vintage tile floors, and eclectic decor that reflects the building’s 1919 origins.
+The interior features large windows, vintage tile floors, and eclectic decor that reflects the building's 1919 origins.
 Outside, the expansive patio is shaded by string lights and greenery, providing a relaxed setting for dining and live music.
-This inviting atmosphere has earned Cup Cafe recognition as one of OpenTable’s “Top 100 Neighborhood Gems in America.”
+This inviting atmosphere has earned Cup Cafe recognition as one of OpenTable's "Top 100 Neighborhood Gems in America."
+The signature dish is the Cast Iron Baked Eggs with poached eggs, ham, leeks, and gruyère cheese.
+And check out the rotating dessert case.

 Del Cielos (Photo credit: Hannah Hernandez)